19 Cherry Shrimp Facts That Will Surely Amaze You!

 Unlike most other fish species, cherry shrimps are very social.
 In fact, they thrive well in a group of at least 10 shrimps.
 Without being in a group, the shrimps don’t do well individually.

-The cherry shrimps also feel safer when they are in part of a large group.
+Cherry shrimp also feel safer when they are part of a large group.
 They are also very peaceful in nature.
-In my whole shrimp keeping experience, I have seen cherry shrimps fight with each other only a couple of times.
+In my whole shrimp-keeping experience, I have seen cherry shrimp fight with each other only a couple of times.

-So, if you are planning to keep cherry shrimps, I’ll highly encourage to buy at least 10 of them.
-It will ensure there is a balanced ratio of males and females in the group.
-As a result, soon you’ll start to see baby shrimps roaming around in the tank.
+So, if you are planning to keep cherry shrimp, I highly encourage you to buy at least 10 of them.
+This will ensure a balanced ratio of males and females in the group.
+As a result, you’ll soon start to see baby shrimp roaming around in the tank.

 16. It Can Be Difficult To Stop Reproduction